Nov 20, 2024

 What do different types of divorce cost?

-But even an uncontested divorce can require input from lawyers.
-Depending on the situation, legal help could cost $2,000 or more for each spouse.5
+But even an uncontested divorce may still require input from lawyers.

 A collaborative divorce is when each party hires a lawyer but agrees to settle without going to court.
 The couple and their lawyers may need to meet several times to reach an agreement.
 The collaborative process typically costs more than mediation.